Azure/bicep/docs/spec/parameters.md

 If you need to combine a default value with other identifiers, you may also use the following syntax to achieve the same:
 ```
 param myParam string {
-  defaultValue: 'my default value'
+  default: 'my default value'
 }
 ```

-You may use [expressions](./expressions.md) with the `defaultValue` modifier.
+You may use [expressions](./expressions.md) with the `default` modifier.
 (All other modifiers require a constant literal.)
 Here is an example of a location parameter whose value defaults to the location of the current resource group if the parameter is not specified during the deployment:
 ```
 param myParam string {
-  defaultValue: resourceGroup().location
+  default: resourceGroup().location
 }
 ```